VEZY/PlantGeom.jl/docs/src/geometry/building_plant_models.md

 | Euler angle Y | `YEuler`, `y_euler`, `yeuler` | Local | Degrees | `0` |
 | Euler angle Z | `ZEuler`, `z_euler`, `zeuler` | Local | Degrees | `0` |

+#### Insertion angles vs Euler angles

+Both are rotations, but they do not play the same role:

+- `X/Y/ZInsertionAngle`: orientation at **attachment/insertion** on the bearer
+  (how the organ comes out from its parent axis).
+- `X/Y/ZEuler`: **local pose refinement** of the organ after insertion (fine twist/tilt/roll in the organ frame).

+With `default_amap_geometry_convention()`, the order is:

+1. insertion angles
+2. euler angles

+So in practice:

+- Use insertion angles for main phyllotactic/branching orientation.
+- Use Euler angles for secondary shape/pose adjustment.

 #### Translation columns

 | Semantic meaning | Accepted column names (in lookup order) | Default if missing |